 It's easy to share your Netflix connection.
 But you might regret it.
-Maybe your ex still has your password, or maybe you signed into Netflix once TV from Airbnb and everyone who stays there does streaming from your account.
+Maybe your ex still has your password, or maybe you signed into Netflix once from Airbnb and everyone who stays there does from your account.

 Below we will show you how to regain access to your Netflix account.

-Each Netflix account allows a limited number of simultaneous streams (two for a standard HD plan or four for a premium 4K UHD plan.)
+Each Netflix account allows a limited number of simultaneous streams ( for a standard HD plan or four for a premium 4K UHD plan.)
 Removing people from your account will allow you to watch some series yourself, which you're entitled to after paying the bill.

 In some cases, sharing your account may cause Netflix to temporarily lock it.
 Netflix is not supposed to allow you to share your account, and account sharing is officially intended for families living together.